 I felt a lot of resentment building up due to ignoring my guilty feelings, but I kept ignoring them time and time again.
 At the time, I thought the resentment was towards Allie, she was the reason I chose to give up those things in my life after all, or so I thought.

 Resentment does not go away by ignoring it over time, you must forgive, learn from it, and consciously choose your path forward.

-You can only give to others what you have inside yourself so if you’re full of guilt and resentment you treat others as an expression of exactly that.
+You can only give to others what you have inside yourself, therefore if you’re full of guilt and resentment you will treat others as an expression of exactly that.